How a website’s speed affects its ranking and how to improve it?

 2- Go with the fastest hosting company

-It is very important to have a fastest hosting company so that you can reach to your users with a lightning speed.
-As per recent trend, the top most hosting companies are Dreamhost Hosting, Inmotion Hosting, A2 Hosting, Bluehost Hosting and SiteGround hosting
+It is very important to have the fastest hosting company so that you can reach to your users with lightning speed.
+As per the recent trend, the top most hosting companies are Dreamhost Hosting, Inmotion Hosting, A2 Hosting, Bluehost Hosting, and SiteGround hosting

 3- Use of a caching plugin